Phone / WhatsApp :+86 15868721920

 What is BPE?

 BPE stands for Bioprocess Equipment Standard, which sets strict requirements for fittings used in industries where cleanliness and purity matter most.
 You find bpe fittings in pharmaceutical, biotech, and personal care production.
-The American Society of Mechanical Engineers (ASME) creates the bpe standard.
+The American Society of Mechanical Engineers publishes ASME-BPE (overview: ASME).
 This standard focuses on tight tolerances, smooth surfaces, and full traceability.
 You often see bpe fittings in places where you need to prevent contamination and ensure product safety.

 • Common uses for bpe fittings include: